-In two greenhouse experiments Stumpe and Mas Abdel (1986) found that losses of urea-N increased with increased topsoil moisture at fertilizer application and with decreased depth of precipitation after fertilizer application.
-This same study shows an increase in urea-N loss of 5 and 13% when applied to wet rather than dry Houston and Savannah soils respectively (Stumpe and Mas Abdel, 1986).
+In two greenhouse experiments Stumpe and Mas Abdel (1986) found that losses of urea N increased with increased topsoil moisture at fertilizer application and with decreased depth of precipitation after fertilizer application.
+This same study shows an increase in urea N losses of 5% and 13% when applied to wet rather than dry Houston and Savannah soils respectively (Stumpe and Mas Abdel 1986).

-Loss as a function of wind speed
+Loss as a Function of Wind Speed

-Various studies reviewed for this paper agree that increasing wind speed near the soil surface favors ammonia volatilization (Watkins et al. 1972; Bouwmeester and Vlek 1981; Fillery et al., 1984) A study on ammonia loss from urea applied to forest soils showed an increase in ammonia loss with increased wind speed ranging from 0.0004 to 0.01 km hr-1(Watkins et al., 1972).
-Bouwmeester et al. (1985) observed from a wind tunnel experiment that increasing wind velocity from 6.1 to 12.2 km hr-1 resulted in a reduction in ammonia loss from 19 to 7.5%.
+Various studies reviewed for this article agree that increasing wind speed near the soil surface favors ammonia volatilization (Watkins et al. 1972; Bouwmeester and Vlek 1981; Fillery, Simpson, and De Datta 1984).

+A study on AL from urea applied to forest soils showed an increase in AL with increased wind speed ranging from 0.0004 to 0.01 km h^{-1} (Watkins et al. 1972).
+Bouwmeester, Vlek, and Stumpe (1985) observed from a wind tunnel experiment that increasing wind velocity from 6.1 to 12.2 km h^{-1} resulted in a reduction in AL from 19 to 7.5%.

-Data presented by Fillery et al. (1984) showed a linear increase in NH3 loss with increased wind speed and partial pressure of NH3 in floodwaters of a rice field.
-These findings are similar to what Bouwmeester and Vlek (1981) found in a study with wind tunnels simulating a floodwater system, where ammonia loss was found to increase linearly with wind speed.
+Data presented by Fillery, Simpson, and De Datta (1984) showed a linear increase in NH_3 loss with increased wind speed and partial pressure of NH_3 in floodwaters of a rice field.
+These findings are similar to what Bouwmeester and Vlek (1981) found in a study with wind tunnels simulating a floodwater system, where AL was found to increase linearly with wind speed.

-Nathan and Malzer (1994) observed that the rate of NH3 volatilization from manure and urea was highest during 1200 and 1800 hours and lowest between 2400 and 600 hours.
-This fluctuation corresponded closely to the daily fluctuations in soil temperature, soil water potential and wind speed.
+Nathan and Malzer (1994) observed that the rate of NH_3 volatilization from manure and urea was greatest during 1200 and 1800 h and lowest between 2400 and 600 h.
+This fluctuation corresponded closely to the daily fluctuations in soil temperature, soil water potential, and wind speed.

-Loss as function of temperature
+Loss as Function of Temperature

 It is well known that temperature influences many biochemical reactions, including urease production and activity.
-Hargrove (1988) lists a number of ways in which temperature affects ammonia loss.
-Several works seem to be in agreement that ammonia volatilization increases with increasing temperature.
+Hargrove (1988) listed a number of ways in which temperature affects AL. Several works seem to be in agreement that ammonia volatilization increases with increasing temperature.

 In a laboratory experiment Watkins et al. (1972) found increasing NH3 losses from urea applied to forest floors, with increasing temperature.
-In a laboratory study where urea was surface-applied to a Dickson silt loam soil, Ernst and Massey (1960) report that each 8 degrees Celsius increase in temperature produced a significant increase in volatilized ammonia.
-In a comprehensive report Volk (1961) notes that temperatures of 7 °C and below retards urease production and activity but as temperatures rise above 15 °C ammonia volatilization greatly increases.
+In a laboratory study where urea was surface applied to a Dickson silt loam soil, Ernst and Massey (1960) reported that each 8 °C increase in temperature produced a significant increase in volatilized ammonia.
+In a comprehensive report, Volk (1961) noted that temperatures of 7 °C and below retard urease production and activity but as temperatures rise above 15 °C ammonia volatilization greatly increases.

-Research in Brazil has shown that volatilization rates and cumulative losses were greatest in those years with low volumes of precipitation and high average temperatures (Fontoura and Bayer, 2010).
-Another study conducted in Canada observed an increase in ammonia loss from surface applied urea from spring to summer, with air temperature as the most influential factor (Kunelius et al., 1987).
-However, the findings of Meyer et al. (1961) seems to contradict the notion that ammonia volatilization increases as temperature increases as this work reports higher losses from urea at a lower temperature in a greenhouse experiment.
-This was attributed to less microbial activity at lower temperatures reducing the conversion rate of ammonium to nitrate, leading to a buildup of ammonium in excess of the soil's adsorption capacity leaving more of this compound available for loss through evaporation.
+Research in Brazil has shown that volatilization rates and cumulative losses were greatest in those years with low volumes of precipitation and high average temperatures (Fontoura and Bayer 2010).

+Another study conducted in Canada observed an increase in AL from surface-applied urea from spring to summer, with air temperature as the most influential factor (Kunelius, Macleod, and McRae 1987).

+However, the findings of Meyer, Olson, and Rhoades (1961) seem to contradict the notion that ammonia volatilization increases as temperature increases as this work reports greater losses from urea at a lower temperature in a greenhouse experiment.
+This was attributed to less microbial activity at lower temperatures, reducing the conversion rate of ammonium to nitrate, leading to a buildup of ammonium in excess of the soil's adsorption capacity and leaving more of this compound available for loss through evaporation.

-Loss as affected by plant cover/residue
+Loss as Affected by Plant Cover/Residue